constgen/neutrino-preset-koa/README.md

 - Graceful server shutdown
 - Logs to `stdout` and `stderr`.
 No pollution to console
 - Shows PID (Process ID) in output
-- **Only Linux and MacOS:** Sets a NodeJS process name same as a project name.
+- **Only Linux and MacOS:** Sets the NodeJS process name same as the project name.
 So can be easily found with `ps x | grep myname`
 - Easily extensible to customize your project as needed

 ## Requirements

 - Node.js v6.9+
-- npm v3.8.1+
 - Neutrino v8
-- Koa v2
+- Koa v2.3+

 ## Installation